holochain/holochain-proto/README.md

 Once you've gotten everything working as described above you can execute some basic holochain commands from the command line like this: ``` hc help ```

 And you can get help on specific sub commands with ```hc <cmd> help```.
 For example: ```hc gen help```

+You can continue with "getting started" from the section [Starting a Holochain](#starting-a-holochain)

 ### Installation on Windows
 1. Install [Go 1.7.5](https://golang.org/dl/).